Asymptotic quantization of exponential random graphs: Variational analysis

 The above result says that, if $\beta_1=a\beta_2+b$ with $a<0$ and $\beta_2$ large negative, then in the large $n$ limit, any graph drawn from the edge-triangle model is indistinguishable in the cut metric topology from a complete $(k+2)$-equipartite graph if $a_k>a>a_{k+1}$ or $a=a_k$ and $b>0$; it looks like a complete $(k+1)$-equipartite graph if $a=a_k$ and $b<0$; and for $a=a_k$ and $b=0$, it either behaves like a complete $(k+1)$-equipartite graph or a complete $(k+2)$-equipartite graph.
 Lastly it becomes complete if $a\leq \lim_{k \rightarrow \infty} a_k=-3$.
 Overall, these results describe in a precise manner the array of all possible asymptotic extremal behaviors of the edge-triangle model, and link them directly to the geometry of the natural parameter space as captured by the polyhedral complex of cones shown in Figure \ref{dir}.

 When $a=a_k$ and $b=0$, for any $k=0,1,\ldots$, i.e., when the parameters diverge along the critical direction $o_k$, Theorem \ref{main} suffers from the same ambiguity as Theorem \ref{thm.at}: the limit points of the solution set of the variational problem \eqref{setmax} as $\beta_2 \rightarrow -\infty$ are Tur\'{a}n graphons with $k+1$ and $k+2$ classes.
 Though already quite informative, this result remains somewhat unsatisfactory because it does not indicate whether both such graphons are actually realizable in the limit and in what manner.
 As we remarked in the discussion following Theorem \ref{thm.at}, our method of proof, largely based on and inspired by the results in \cite{CD}, does not seem to suggest a way of clarifying this issue.
-In the next section we will consider an alternative asymptotic framework yielding different types of converge guarantees that will not only conform to the results of Theorem \ref{main}, but will in fact resolve the aforementioned ambiguities observed along critical directions.
+In the next section we will present a completely different asymptotic analysis yielding different types of convergence guarantees.
+As in the present section, two limit processes will be considered: the network size $n$ grows unbounded and the natural parameters $\beta$ diverge, with the order of limits interchanged.
+The two approaches in Sections \ref{mei} and \ref{ale} produce similar results except along critical directions, where the second approach has the added power of resolving the aforementioned ambiguities.